 How to find great gems?

 First, you need to follow Ryan’s railscasts; he is good at introducing new stuff via video.
 Second, you can go through the GemFile of a great open source project that you love – this is definitely the best way to come across valuable gems.
 Third, just subscribe to github ruby trends to know what’s going on in Ruby/Rails community.
-There are also some other good sites, like rubygems, where you can find useful gems with some poking around.
+There are also some other good sites, like rubygems and railsplugins, where you can find useful gems with some poking around.